Cesar-Menchaca/Cesar-Menchaca/README.md

 <h1> Hello, my name is Cesar Menchaca!</h1>

 I am a full-time Computer Science major at the University of Texas at Austin.
-In my free time, I am either studying for the Comptia A+ exams or I am doing projects that involve networking or cybersecurity.
+In my free time, I am either studying for the Comptia Network+ exam or I am doing projects that involve networking or cybersecurity.
 I will be recording my notes on subjects and topics I am learning about and making them public for anybody who is interested.
 I aspire to become an ethical hacker and I am working up to get the OSCP certification.

 <h3>Technology and Tools I have used:</h3>